 For one, the meal is included in your fare so there is no bill.
 Whenever you’re done eating, you simply stand up and walk out.
 (Trust us, it feels a little awkward the first time.)

 As for tipping, remember that you pay a daily gratuity.
 This covers things like your cabin steward, but also the dining staff around the ship.
-So there’s no reason to leave a tip as you leave as they are covered in this charge.
+So there’s no reason to leave a tip as you leave because the staff is covered in this charge.

 Have more questions about the main dining room on a cruise?
 Let us know in the comments below.